amosteernamazz/flashattention_cdist/README.md

 ```
 pytest -q -s tests/test_flash_attn.py
 ```

+flash attention with cdist loss can test also.

 ## When you encounter issues

 This new release of FlashAttention-2 has been tested on several GPT-style